JFYashim/Portfolio_projects/README.md

 # Jonathan Felix Yashim - Data Analyst Portfolio
 ## About Me
-Hi, I'm Jonathan! as an enthusiastic analyst that loves bringing out the secrets in hidden data with analytical background in Agricultural science and currently, I am on track to completing my degree in Data Science (MS. Data Science).
+Hi, I'm Jonathan! as an enthusiastic analyst that loves bringing out the secrets in hidden data with analytical background in Agricultural science.
 I have developed a strong foundation in the life sciences and a passion for using data to uncover meaningful insights.
 I am excited to bring my technical and analytical skills to the field of data science as an entry-level data analyst.

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
-I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.
+I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data analyst.

 In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.